tommaton/custom-googlemap-icons/README.md

     class-name
 );

-If your using background colours
+If your using background colours you'll need to add a border to your marker for the background to work (not got a clue why).